 The GMRT is an interferometer with 30 parabolic antennas, with a diameter of 45 meters each \citep{Swarup1991GMRT, Ananthakrishnan1995GMRT}.
 The uGMRT \citep{ugmrt2017} covers a declination range of -53\textdegree to +90\textdegree and supports observations from 150 MHz to 1460 MHz in four bands.
 The Vela pulsar is observed in uGMRT Band 3 (250--500 MHz) and Band 4 (550--950 MHz).
-The central square antennas with a subset of nearest arm antennas were used in a phased array synthesizing a large single dish for observations.
+The central square antennas, together with a subset of the nearest arm antennas, were used in a phased array to synthesise a large single dish for observations.
 The outer arm antennas were not included in the phased array due to significant drift in the phase of the voltage outputs, caused by ionospheric variations, in these antennas.
-A digital filterbank, implemented in the GMRT correlator, was used to record either 1024 or 2048 channel across the bandpass to obtain frequency resolved data with a typical sampling time of 655 $\mu$s.
+A digital filterbank, implemented in the GMRT correlator, was used to record either 1024 or 2048 channels across the bandpass to obtain frequency-resolved data with a typical sampling time of 655 $\mu$s.
 The cadence of the observations is 15-30 days.
-We utilize the frequency-resolved uGMRT data primarily to examine the impact of dispersion measure (DM) offsets on the spin-down rate.
+We primarily use frequency-resolved uGMRT data to examine the impact of dispersion measure (DM) offsets on the spin-down rate.
 Additionally, uGMRT data filled a temporal gap around epoch 60300, providing crucial estimates not covered by ORT due to maintenance downtime.

-The Commonwealth Scientific and Industrial Research Organisation (CSIRO) Data Access Portal is used to search and access the Parkes pulsar archival observations\footnote{\url{https://data.csiro.au/domain/atnf}} \citep{Hobbs2011} of the Vela pulsar.
-These data were mainly used to fill the temporal gaps in glitch number 2, or MJD 58515 glitch, caused by significant observational gaps at ORT.
-We directly downloaded and utilized the reduced files (or PSRFITS \citep{PSRCHIVE_and_PSRFITS2004} files) and performed subsequent analysis, as described in the next subsection.
+The Commonwealth Scientific and Industrial Research Organisation (CSIRO) Data Access Portal is used to access the Parkes pulsar archival observations\footnote{\url{https://data.csiro.au/domain/atnf}} \citep{Hobbs2011} of the Vela pulsar.
+These data were mainly used to fill temporal gaps in glitch number 2 (MJD 58515), caused by significant observational gaps at ORT.
+We directly downloaded and used the reduced files (or PSRFITS: \cite{PSRCHIVE_and_PSRFITS2004}) and performed subsequent analysis, as described in the next subsection.